-Borrowing costs that are not directly attributable to profit or loss using the effective interest method.
+Borrowing costs that are not directly attributable to the acquisition, construction or production of a qualifying asset are recognised in profit or loss using the effective interest method.

 INCOME TAXES

 Income taxes comprise current and deferred tax.
 Income-tax expense is recognised in profit or loss, except where it relates to items recognised directly in equity.